Professor Jane Plant, a pioneering scientist and remarkable woman, died in March of this year.

 Jane Plant is, or rather was, a brilliant scientist who was also blessed with the ability to explain the complex in a way that made it understandable, and I would recommend her books Prostate Cancer: Understand, Prevent and Overcome and The No-Dairy Breast Cancer Prevention Program to anyone who has a strong interest in the impact of diet on health.

-On to the recipe, which I have created in association with Suma Wholefoods Cooperative and the Suma Bloggers Network.
+On to the recipe, which I have created in association with Suma Wholefoods Cooperative.
 Under the terms of our arrangement, I select products from the Suma Wholefoods range which Suma provide free of charge.
 From these I create an original recipe which appears on the Suma website as well here, on the Circus Gardener’s Kitchen.

 These lovely individual pear tart tatins, accompanied by cinnamon flavoured ice cream, make a great vegan, and far less heavy, alternative to Christmas pudding.